alinex/node-monitor-sensor/README.md

 - `values` - meta information for the measurement values
 - `config` - the default configuration
   (each entry starting with underscore gives the help text for that value)
-- `configCheck` - check function for the configuration values (alinex-config style)
+- `check` - check function for the configuration values (alinex-config style)

 #### Properties